recallnet/recall-s3/README.md

 # Background

-**Basin S3** is a S3 adapter for Basin.
-It provides a S3 compatible API that translates S3 requests into Basin transactions or requests.
-With that we're able to leverage any S3 client or tooling to make use of the Basin features.
+**Recall S3** is a S3 adapter for Recall.
+It provides a S3 compatible API that translates S3 requests into Recall transactions or requests.
+With that we're able to leverage any S3 client or tooling to make use of the Recall features.

-The Basin S3 implementation is built on top of the [s3s](https://github.com/Nugine/s3s) project. `s3s` provides a [trait](https://github.com/Nugine/s3s/blob/main/crates/s3s/src/s3_trait.rs#L10), generated from [aws-sdk-rust](https://github.com/awslabs/aws-sdk-rust) repository.
+The Recall S3 implementation is built on top of the [s3s](https://github.com/Nugine/s3s) project. `s3s` provides a [trait](https://github.com/Nugine/s3s/blob/main/crates/s3s/src/s3_trait.rs#L10), generated from [aws-sdk-rust](https://github.com/awslabs/aws-sdk-rust) repository.
 By providing an implementation of that trait we can provide an HTTP service that "speaks S3".

 # Usage